koda86/floa/man/floa_doc.md

 This repository accompanies this publication: DOI

-The paper presents for three methods for constructing continuous prediction intervals:
+The paper compares three methods for constructing continuous prediction intervals:

 - POINT: Pointwise Limits of Agreement by (Bland & Altman, 1999, 2007)